GovindaK3210/DeepAL/README.md

 #### <u>Utils</u>

-Few by-product utilitiese were also created such as:
+Few by-product utilities were also created such as:

 - Detect only hands and face on a image can be done via utils/detectHandsFaces.ipynb
 - Extracting frames from videos and storing them to given destination can be achieved via utils/ExtractFrames.ipynb